gabrielchuv/SE7/Portfolio/SprintsAndProjectManagement.md

 - Timeline: 05/04 - 11/04
 - Goal: Create the MVP's frontend
 - Rationale for user stories
+  -  Most of the stories in this sprint are necessary for users to understand the application and be able to navigate and orient themselves in it.
   -  Going into sprint 1, high priority (must-have) features were selected from the design phase.
-More specifically, most of the stories in this sprint are necessary for users to be able to navigate and orient themselves through the app.
+More specifically, most of the stories in this sprint are necessary for
 - User stories completed:
    - As a user, when I navigate to the landing page I expect to see the title and subtitle so that I understand if the site is relevant for me
    - As a user, I can click on the "Calculate" button in the landing page so that I can navigate to the page where I can track my food waste